yogitasn/Springboard-Step-6-Scale-Your-Prototype/README.md

 ```

+    * Refer the Readme under the data ingestion folder for detailed steps.

-* The driver will call the transformation code for performing pyspark transformations on CSV files for the date range:2018-2020 and '2012-2017' separately due to varying/missing column data formats and Blockface data
+* The driver will call the transformation code for performing pyspark transformations on CSV files for the date range:'2018-2020' and '2012-2017' separately due to varying/missing column data formats and Blockface data

 ```
 python occupancy_etl.py

 ```

+    * Refer the Readme under the data processing folder for detailed steps and screenshots